 Most graduate programs pay tuition costs and a stipend for basic living expenses.
 The amount of aid offered is generally the same for private and public universities, and for in-state, out-of-state, and foreign students.
 Most students must pay for this aid by working as a research assistant or a teaching assistant, but if you are a top student, you might get an offer of a "fellowship" (financial aid without a work requirement).

 Top students should consider applying for a graduate research fellowship from the National Science Foundation.
 These are full scholarships with generous stipends for three years, good at any graduate program in the U.S. The application deadline is early November.
 If you are a U.S. citizen and a member of a minority group (Alaska native, African-American, Mexican-American, Native American, native Pacific Islander, or Puerto Rican), you are eligible to apply for a Ford Foundation fellowship, which offers similar benefits and is administered by the National Research Council.

 Graduate school application deadlines vary, but many are in late December or early January.
 Almost all graduate schools require applicants to take the Graduate Record Exam.
 GRE information and application forms are available online or at Drake's Career Center.
 The GRE General Test consists of three parts covering verbal, quantitative, and analytical skills.
-Graduate programs in economics generally care most about quantitative and analytical components.
-Some but not all programs require you to take the GRE Subject Test in economics as well.
+Graduate programs in economics generally care most about the quantitative and analytical components.

 Graduate programs do not usually require an on-campus interview, but you should seek one if the program is not too far away.
 The program will usually be happy to let you sit in on classes or seminars, and to set up interviews with current students, who can tell you what the program is really like.